Snorkeling 101: How does snorkeling work?

 As the only type of snorkel that keeps water out of the breathing tube when submerged, dry snorkels are the best option for beginners.
 However, this feature also traps air inside the tube and creates unwanted drag and buoyancy underwater.
-As a result, dry snorkels are not well-suited for activities like freediving, spearfishing, and scuba diving in which the wearer spends a lot of time under the surface.
+As a result, dry snorkels are not well-suited for activities like freediving, spearfishing, and scuba diving since the wearer spends a lot of time under the surface.

-Dry snorkels are available in a classic tube shape with a separate mask, or as a full-face snorkel mask.
+Dry snorkels are available in a classic tube shape with a separate mask or as a full-face snorkel mask.
 You can learn more about dry snorkels and how they work here.

 Wet snorkels, also known as J-tube snorkels or J-style snorkels, are the most basic of the three types.
-These traditional snorkels do not usually include any specialized features to keep water out of the tube or make it easier for water to drain.
+These traditional snorkels do not usually include specialized features that keep water out of the tube or make it easier for water to drain.
 As a result, wet snorkels are not a good choice for beginners.

 Many freedivers and spearfishers, as well as some experienced snorkelers, prefer this type of snorkel because of its simple design and minimal drag underwater.